tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 <img src="https://blog-1255311287.cos.ap-shanghai.myqcloud.com/20211201autofishingpart1/reservior.jpg" style="zoom:80%;display:flex;" />

 <cite>Good nature view and there also has paragliding there.
-Top left I'm trying fishing the bighead carp with 5.4 pole.</cite>
+Top left I'm trying fishing the bighead carp with 5.4 pole.
+BTW: I'm coming from the central part of China, Hunan Province.</cite>

 And I could say that fish that with weight over 1.5Kg ~ 2.5KG could be called - BIG size fish here.
 There are some fish with weight over 20kg - 50kg (last time, one of my friend caught a grass carp over 12KG~24LB using pole in this reservoir), but that's pretty rare.
 The type of carp here is almost all grass/common with super super rarely you could get a mirror, let alone any black/scaly carp type.